Chair: Corey Guenther

 Department Office: Hixson-Lied Science Building, Room 302

-The Psychology Department designs its courses and programs to provide
+The Department of Psychological Science designs its courses and programs to provide

 Introduction to the methods used in the psychological science and basic concepts, findings, and theories in the study of behavior and mental processes.